Listen to this article now

 However, Biden campaign aides stand united in saying that the President-elect is serious about climate change.
 Those who support Biden claim that statements made by the ticket have simply been efforts to show their willingness to compromise across the aisle, while still being able to pass progressive legislation.
 More than not, Biden has been on the side of underlining how critical is is for America to tackle climate change.
 On a recent episode of Pod Save America, Joe Biden calls climate change “the number one issue facing humanity”.
 Biden has also pledged to rejoin the Paris Climate Agreement that Donald Trump withdrew the United States from back in 2019.

 It should also be noted that climate activists closest to Biden are calling for “ambitious” action, especially in the anticipated climate bill.
 Despite this desire, no matter how ambitious Biden truly wants to be, he might face challenges if Republicans remain in control of the Senate.
 If the Senate flips, the climate bill might be more progressive than anyone could imagine.
 The fate of this issue, among many others, relies on the results of the Georgia special elections.
+As you continue to familiarize yourself with this topic, you will find that it is market leaders implementing gaming technologies like Friv5Online Studio everywhere.

 Until then, we wait.